rajjy1/configuration-templates/README.md

     * `{{ SR_API_SECRET }}`
     * `{{ SR_ENDPOINT }}`

+4. (optional) If you want to provision a brand new stack of fully managed services in Confluent Cloud, and auto-generate a local configuration file, the quickest way is to run [ccloud-stack](https://github.com/confluentinc/examples/blob/latest/ccloud/ccloud-stack/README.md).

-4. (optional) If you are using a librdkafka-based client, additional configuration properties are supported.
+5. (optional) If you are using a librdkafka-based client, additional configuration properties are supported.
 See [CONFIGURATION.md](https://github.com/edenhill/librdkafka/blob/master/CONFIGURATION.md) for the full list.

 ## With Confluent Platform running on localhost